villagereach/selv-v3-example-extensions/README.md

 1. Create a new extension module, which contains code that overrides extension point, for example: [selv-v3-fulfillment-extension](https://github.com/villagereach/selv-v3-fulfillment-extension).
 2. Annotate your implementation of the extension point with @Component annotation with the value of its id like [here](https://github.com/OpenLMIS/openlmis-fulfillment/blob/master/src/main/java/org/openlmis/fulfillment/domain/Base36EncodedOrderNumberGenerator.java#L26).
 3. Create an appropriate CI job ([example](http://build.openlmis.org/job/OpenLMIS-stockmanagement-validator-extension/)).
 Build the job to publish the repository to Maven.
 4. Create a new extensions module which collects extension points for all services.
-The [selv-v3-example-extensions](https://github.com/villagereach/selv-v3-example-extensions) is an example of such a module.
+The [selv-v3-extensions-config](https://github.com/villagereach/selv-v3-extensions-config) is an example of such a module.
-5. Modify [extensions.properties](https://github.com/villagereach/selv-v3-example-extensions/blob/master/extensions.properties#L2) with the name of the extended component
+5. Modify [extensions.properties](https://github.com/villagereach/selv-v3-extensions-config/blob/master/extensions.properties#L2) with the name of the extended component
-6. Add the extension to the "dependencies" configuration in [build.gradle](https://github.com/villagereach/selv-v3-example-extensions/blob/master/build.gradle#L14).
+6. Add the extension to the "dependencies" configuration in [build.gradle](https://github.com/villagereach/selv-v3-extensions-config/blob/master/build.gradle#L14).
-7. Create a dedicated docker-compose.yml file with the example-extensions service.
+7. Create a dedicated docker-compose.yml file with the extensions-config service.
 See the example: [docker-compose.selv-v3-fulfillment-extension.yml](https://github.com/villagereach/selv-v3-ref-distro/blob/master/docker-compose.selv-v3-fulfillment-extension.yml).
 7. Add the extensions module as [volume](https://github.com/villagereach/selv-v3-ref-distro/blob/master/docker-compose.selv-v3-fulfillment-extension.yml) to the extended service in the docker-compose.yml file.